mlflow/mlflow/docs/source/projects.rst

 .. _project-docker-container-environments:

 Docker container environment
   `Docker containers <https://www.docker.com/resources/what-container>`_ allow you to capture non-Python dependencies such as Java libraries.

-When you run an MLflow Project that specifies a Docker image, MLflow runs the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container.
+  When you run an MLflow project that specifies a Docker image, MLflow adds a new Docker layer that copies the project's contents into the `/mlflow/projects/code` directory.
+This step produces a new image.
+MLflow then runs the new image and invokes the project entrypoint in the resulting container.

   Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the Docker container during project execution.
 Additionally, :ref:`runs <concepts>` and